shravan-mohan/papr-opt/README.md

 # Optimal constellation map for minimum PAPR
-This function searches (brute search) for the optimal Gray coded map resulting in least PAPR.
+This function searches (brute search and local search) for the optimal Gray coded map resulting in least PAPR.

 # Packages
 1. Numpy